vatpac-technology/sops/docs/enroute/brisbane/KEN.md

 ### YBTL
 #### STAR Clearance
+The following subsectors are responsible for issuing STAR clearance.

 | Subsector | STAR | Type | Notes |
 | ---- | ----- | -------- | ----- |
 | KEN  | IBUXI<br>IGIKI | All   | Descent not below `F190` |